seantran-dev/SparkVault/README.md

-# SparkVault Encrypted Password Manager
+# SparkVault: Encrypted Password Manager

 ## Overview
 A desktop password manager written in Python that securely stores credentials using SQLite and a custom implementation of AES-256 in CTR mode, originally written by me in Java, and now ported to Python years later.
 This application features a modern desktop interface and is distributed as a standalone windows executable.